TheIndra55/days-in-office/README.md

 `days-in-office` is a small utility to calculate the amount of days you have been in office.

-The input used is the takeout from Google Maps Timeline.
+The input used is the takeout from Google Maps Timeline (in German "Standortverlauf/Zeitachse").
 You can request it from Google here: https://takeout.google.com/settings/takeout

 For this tool you only need the location history JSON file, i.e. the Google Maps Timeline export.